-The County released the Fiscal Years 2023-24, 2024-25 and 2025-26 CDBG application package on November 9, 2022 and required that completed applications be submitted by

-December 16, 2022.
-Given the relative short application window, and in an effort for the City to continue to receive CDBG funds, staff has already submitted completed applications to the County of Orange.
+The County released the Fiscal Years 2023-24, 2024-25 and 2025-26 CDBG application package on November 9, 2022 and required that completed applications be submitted by December 16, 2022.
+Given the relative short application window, and in an effort for the City to continue to receive CDBG funds, staff has already submitted a completed application to the County of Orange.
 The County requires a Council resolution in order for Brea's applications to be considered in the competitive process.

-Tonight's Public Hearing is being conducted to conform to HUD and County requirements to give the public an opportunity to participate in the application process.
-At the conclusion of the Public Hearing, the Council is asked to approve by resolution the City's participation in the CDBG grant programs detailed below:
+The Public Hearing scheduled for January 17, 2023 is being conducted to conform to HUD and County requirements to give the public an opportunity to participate in the application process.
+At the conclusion of the Public Hearing, the Council will be asked to approve by resolution the City's participation in the CDBG grant programs detailed below: